sjbrandenberg/ucla_geotech_tools/auto_fchp/README.md

 # auto_fchp

-auto_fchp select a high-pass corner frequency for a single component ground motion acceleration record, acc, by following these steps:
+auto_fchp selects a high-pass corner frequency for a single component ground motion acceleration record, acc.
+The algorithm fits a polynomial to the filtered displacement record, and iterates on the high-pass corner frequency until the ratio of the amplitude of the polynomial fit to that of the displacement record is equal to a specified target.
+The algorithm follows these steps:

 1. Subtract the mean from acc
 2. Apply a Tukey window